RebekkaT/MD_thesis_RebekkaTerhorst/open lab notebook/july18.md

 # week 2.7.-6.7.
 - tried to run CPAC
 - problems: couldn't enable qc
+- pipeline configuration error if Ants and FSL are anabled for the anatomical to template registration
 - crash log: could not create datasink; couldn't find input file for BET
 - CPAC didn't run properly with  the following settings in the pipeline: